-TREF 913 Commercial Air Conditioning 1 (48 hours) - The first of a four-part program in commercial air conditioning.
+TREF 913 Commercial Air Conditioning 1 (48 hours) -The first of a four-part program in commercial air conditioning.
 This course enables students to identify the components of a refrigeration system, explain its function, join copper tubing with flares, sedge, and soft solder/hard solder connections.
-Upon completion of TREF 913, 915, 916 and 921, a certificate of completion in "Commercial Air Conditioning" is issued.

-TREF 915 Commercial Air Conditioning 2 (48 hours) - Enables students to identify and explain the components of a domestic gas furnace and its function, basic electrical wiring diagram symbols, and circuit component functions.
-Prerequisite: TREF 913 or permission of instructor.
+Upon completion of TREF 913, 915, 916 and 921, a Certificate of Completion in "Commercial Air Conditioning" is issued.
+Prerequisite: Students must obtain "Fundamentals of Refrigeration" from Carrier Canada Limited (Maria 437-4401), prior to the course.
+TREF 915 Commercial Air Conditioning 2 (48 hours) -Enables students to identify and explain the components of a domestic gas furnace and its function, basic electrical wiring diagram symbols, and circuit component functions.
+Prerequisite: TREF 913 or equivalent.
+Students must obtain "Applied Heating" and "Applied Electrical" from Carrier Canada Limited (Maria 437-4401), prior to the course.

-TREF 916 Commercial Air Conditioning 3 (48 hours) - Students will be able to troubleshoot electrical control systems, install and adjust thermostats, remove, replace and start up compressors, clean systems.
-Prerequisite: TREF 915 or permission of instructor.
+TREF 916 Commercial Air Conditioning 3 (48 hours) -Students will be able to troubleshoot electrical control systems, install and adjust thermostats, remove, replace and start up compressors, clean systems.
+Prerequisite: TREF 915 or equivalent.
+Students must obtain the following sets of texts from Carrier Canada Limited (Maria 437-4401), prior to the course: General Training (Advanced) along with additional books for advanced training "Single Function Time Guard", "Multiple Function Time Guard", "Solid State Motor Protection System", "Capacity Control", "Optimizer I & II" and "The Economizer".

-TREF 917 Refrigeration TQ Refresher (66 hours) - This refresher course provides assistance for tradespersons to upgrade their theoretical abilities in preparation to write the Provincial Refrigeration Trade Qualification Examination or for those wishing to refresh their theoretical knowledge of the Refrigeration Trade.
-Topics include refrigeration theory, reciprocating compressors, condensers, evaporators, flow control devices and accessories.
-T.Q. examinations are conducted by the Ministry of Advanced Education and Job Training.
+TREF 917 Refrigeration TQ Refresher (66 hours) - This refresher course provides assistance for tradespersons to upgrade their theoretical abilities in preparation to write the Provincial Refrigeration Trade Qualification Examination and for those who wish to refresh their theoretical knowledge of the refrigeration trade.
+Topics include: Refrigeration theory, reciprocating compressors, condensers, evaporators, flow control devices and accessories.
+TQ examinations are conducted by the Ministry of Advanced Education and Job Training.
 Contact the area office nearest your residence to determine your eligibility and schedule an examination.

 TREF 921 Commercial Air Conditioning: Shop (36 hours) - Students troubleshoot A/C systems for malfunctions and carry out preventive maintenance.
-The course covers aligning motor and blower pulleys, installing L V controls (TD relays, thermostats, NSB and override controls), lock out relays, identifying and replacing faulty components in A/C units up to five-ton capacity.
+The course covers aligning motor and blower pulleys, installing L V controls (TD relays, thermostats, NSB and override controls), lock-out relays, identifying and replacing faulty components in A/C units up to five-ton capacity.
 A certificate of completion in "Commercial Air Conditioning" is issued to students who successfully complete this course and TREF 913/915/916.
-Prerequisite: TREF 916 or permission of instructor.
-TREF 922 Basic Refrigeration System Design (36 hours) - Familiarizes the refrigeration journeyman on design techniques for the appropriate selection, application and installation of refrigeration equipment to ensure peak performance, while ensuring federal and provincial codes are followed.
+Prerequisite: TREF 916 or equivalent.

+TREF 922 Basic Refrigeration System Design (36 hours) - Will familiarize the refrigeration tradesperson with proper design techniques for the appropriate selection, application and installation of refrigeration equipment to ensure peak performance, while ensuring federal and provincial codes are adhered to.

-TREF 924 Heating, Ventilating, Air Conditioning Systems Upgrading (15 hours) - Familiarizes the journeyman on heating, ventilating and air conditioning systems, components and their operation in reaction to each other including cooling coils, heating coils and terminal air distribution devices, humidification/dehumidification systems, and damper operation.
+TREF 924 Heating, Ventilating, Air Conditioning Systems Upgrading (15 hours) - Will familiarize the tradesperson with heating, ventilating and air conditioning systems, components and their operation including cooling coils, heating coils and terminal air distribution devices, humidification/ dehumidification systems, and damper operation.
 Duct design will be covered briefly.
-How to read psychrometric charts for cooling and heating coil performance will also be addressed.
-Prerequisite: A minimum of five years experience in the trade.
+Reading of psychrometric charts for cooling and heating coil performance will also be addressed during the course.
+Prerequisite: Minimum of five years experience in the trade.